alyssaong1/Bot-Framework-Tutorial/MISSION1.md

 The node_modules folder contains all the packages and dependencies needed in our project.
 If you look into the folder, you'll see more than just the botbuilder and restify packages we installed - that's because they require other packages to work as well.

 Right click the left panel area and create a new file.
-Name it `index.js`. **Make sure the new file has not been created in the node_modules folder!**
+Name it `index.js`. **Make sure the new file has not been created in the node_modules folder!
+It should be created at the root of your bot's folder.**

 Now copy and paste the following snippet of code into `index.js`: